GeveoAu/blog/_posts/2021-11-19-Instruments-in-a-marching-band.md

 - Trumpet and Cornet

 Trumpet and cornet are both similar instruments in the structure and the way the sound is produced.
 However, a trumpet is a bit bigger than a cornet.
 Furthermore, a cornet produces somewhat of a warmer or mellower tone.
 There are 3 values in these instruments and different notes are produced by closing these values at different combinations and varying the airflow using the lips.
-For example, the notes such as C, G and E (about 7 notes) can be played with the same value combination, but the players must tighten or loosen their lips according to the notes they need.
+For example, the notes such as C, G and E can be played with the same value combination, but the players must tighten or loosen their lips according to the notes they need.
 Trumpets can be used to play the main melody or second parts.

 <img src="/img/in_3_2021_11_19.jpg" height="130" width="300" />